-Okay, this idea was not originally mine, I saw someone on tumblr come up with it and was inspired to do my own fic.
+This idea was not originally mine, I saw someone on tumblr come up with it and was inspired to do my own fic.
 It is simply insane how easily Bering and Wells fit into Caskett and I just couldn't resist the spark of inspiration to write (there hasn't been much lately).
-I decided not to put it as a Castle crossover since it is really Myka and HG in an AU as Caskett.
-So, Myka=Kate, basically Kate's backstory with Myka's personality (which is actually quite similar to Kate) but things will merge and shift a little between the two.
+This is also crossposted on my AO3 account (same username, link in bio).
+In case anyone is confused: Myka=Kate, basically Kate's backstory with Myka's personality (which is actually quite similar to Kate) but things will merge and shift a little between the two.
 HG=Castle, Christina is alive and well and basically Alexis.
 HG is not a time traveler from victorian England, but modern England.
 I will add onto her backstory as the fic goes along.
 This first chapter will read (very closely) to the pilot of Castle, but it will change from there.
 On that note, I hope you enjoy, let me know what you think:)

 "We must not allow the clock and the calendar to blind us to the fact that each moment of life is a miracle and mystery."